Cron Jobs

 schedule: "*/45 * * * *"

-This example schedules a request to /auth/refresh every 45 minutes.
+This example schedules a POST request to your application's /auth/refresh endpoint every 45 minutes.
+The path value is the HTTP route in your application that Globe will call.
 For more details on cron syntax, see the unix-cron documentation.

-Globe ensures that these cron-triggered requests are private by default, meaning only internal events can trigger them.
-To make an endpoint public (not recommended for sensitive paths), disable the privacy setting:
+Globe ensures that cron-triggered requests are private by default, meaning only internal events can trigger them.

 How to Handle Cron Job Requests

-Each cron job triggers an HTTP POST request to the specified path.
-You need to write a route to handle this in your application.
+Each cron job triggers a HTTP POST request to the specified path.
+You need to write a route handler in your application to process these requests.

 Here's an example using shelf_router: